nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 In addition, when the repository is integrated to the Hosting Provider, the **Files View** of the **Log Window** will show comments in the PR.
 Please refer to [integrated comments](Integrated-Comments.md) for information with viewing, adding or editing comments.

-### Pull Requests

-When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server:
+** TODO - Discuss with Marc + Daniel **

 #### Technical note on the Synchronization between SmartGit and Pull Requests on the remote Server

+When does SmartGit synchronize Pull Requests?
+- When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server:
+- ?
+Clicking on the GitHub/AzureDevOps/BitBucket icons

 *Incoming* pull requests, in first place, are just present on the server.
 SmartGit learns about them only by calling a GitHub REST API and displays the retrieved information in the **Branches**.
 To work with these pull requests (e.g. to review their commits, or **Merge** or **Reject** them), you first have to fetch them by invoking **Fetch** from the context menu of the pull request.
 This will fetch all commits from the remote repository to a special branch in your local repository and will create an additional, virtual *merge* commit between the *base* commit from which the pull request has been forked and the latest (remote) pull request commit.